 Re: The Recent Passage of the Peterborough Parks and Facilities By-Law

 CUPE 3908 represents part-time academic instructors and graduate student workers at Trent University.
-The nature of the precarious work performed by our membership, in addition to the significant student debt that many of them experience, means that a significant number of our academic workers do not have a stable source of income and are actually living below the poverty line.
-Connecting these working conditions with Peterborough’s low vacancy rate, high cost of housing, and lack of accessible subsidized housing in Peterborough has compelled us to write this letter in opposition to the Peterborough Parks and Facilities By-Law.
+The nature of the precarious work performed by our membership, in addition to the large amount of student debt that many of them carry, means that a significant number of our academic workers do not have a stable source of income and are actually living below the poverty line.
+The connection between these working conditions and Peterborough’s low vacancy rate, high cost of housing, and lack of accessible subsidized housing has compelled us to write this letter in opposition to the recently passed Parks and Facilities By-Law.

 We further urge the City to exact appropriate financial support from the Provincial and Federal governments to help Peterborough address the root causes of our dual housing and homlessness crisis.